KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: The KScaNN Algorithm

 \subsubsection{Adaptive Prediction of Probing Count}

-As motivated in Section \ref{s3-1}, a static \textit{nprob} value results in an inefficient latency-accuracy trade-off.
-To address this, we introduce a predictive model to dynamically determine the optimal number of clusters to probe for each query.
-We engineered a set of lightweight features, summarized in Table \ref{tab3}, that capture relevant query and cluster characteristics.
+As discussed in Section \ref{s3-1}, a static \textit{nprob} configuration enforces an inefficient latency-accuracy trade-off.
+To address this, we introduce a predictive model that dynamically determines the optimal number of clusters to probe for each query.
+We engineered a set of lightweight features, summarized in Table \ref{tab3}, designed to capture salient query and cluster characteristics.

-We employ a gradient boosting decision tree model \cite{lightgbm, lightgbmdoc}, trained to classify queries as \emph{easy} or \emph{hard}.
-The model's probabilistic output is then used to interpolate between a minimum ($nprob_{\min}$) and maximum ($nprob_{\max}$) number of clusters, allowing for a query-adaptive search scope defined as:
+We employ a gradient boosting decision tree model \cite{lightgbm, lightgbmdoc} trained to classify queries as either \emph{easy} or \emph{hard}.
+The model's probabilistic output is utilized to interpolate between a minimum ($nprob_{\min}$) and maximum ($nprob_{\max}$) probing depth, resulting in a query-adaptive search scope defined as: